 - Rental properties – Currently, we have 3 rental units.
-My goal is to sell them and take profit while the market is good in Portland.
+My goal is to sell one unit and take profit while the market is good in Portland.
 We’ll move into our rental duplex because we need more space.
 I will most likely reinvest the money into real estate crowdfunding and stocks.
-I may consider buying local real estate if I find a really good deal.

 - Dividend stocks – Currently, we receive about $12,000 in dividend per year.
 My goal for 2018 is to keep it stable.
 I probably won’t add money to our dividend portfolio in 2018.
 The stock market is too frothy for me.
 At this point, I’d rather add new money to real estate crowdfunding.